 It now became apparent, with my body’s new found strength and dexterity; it may not be long before I would reach the summit.
 I congratulated myself on having made it this far with only a short rope, a few belay anchors and no climbing companions.

 Feeling giddy, I looked up towards the summit to address Zeus, the mythical god I summoned the night of that unfortunate incident at the pub last October, just before having that weird dream.
-‘Veni, Vidi, Vici,’ I yelled upwards.
-‘Time to get your welcoming committee ready Zeus, and be sure to bring plenty of champagne along with your goddesses; we’re going to celebrate!’
+‘Veni, Vidi, Vici,’ I cried upwards to the summit.
+‘Get your welcoming committee ready Zeus, and be sure to bring plenty of champagne with a bevy of your most exquisite goddesses; we’re going to celebrate!’

 Suddenly, as I paused on a narrow ridge, flashbacks came to me from that strange dream.
 Had that been a premonition of what I was now experiencing, I wondered?
 I could still hear the voice calling to me from somewhere on high, imploring me to join them on a summit.
 I remembered writing down every detail l could recall, up to where I was stranded on a ledge I couldn’t seem to cross.
 This was becoming queer!
 Probably, the most logical reason for these flashbacks was the altitude's rarified air that caused peculiar chemicals to be released into my brain, causing me to have these strange visions from that most indelible dream.

 So I thought, just put these quirky thoughts out of your mind James, and begin to think instead of other climbing escapades you’ll make to even higher peaks.
 I was still a relatively young man, in excellent condition, with plenty of strength and stamina.
 Maybe I should try K2 next.
 No, that’s probably a bad idea, with one chance in four you won't come down alive… not good odds.
 Maybe I'll settle for Everest, like everyone else, but in any case, I really need to do this more often.